But before you plan your road trip, make sure that your vehicle is ready for the long journey.

 Replace Frayed or Worn Hoses and Belts

-These simple auto checks will help keep your family safe and your vehicle in top shape as you embark upon your journey.
+If you take the time and effort to prepare your car for a road trip, you will keep your family safe and your vehicle in top shape as you embark upon your journey.